Nuclear magnetic resonance: Fourier-transform spectroscopy

 Most applications of NMR involve full NMR spectra, that is, the intensity of the NMR signal as a function of frequency.
 Early attempts to acquire the NMR spectrum more efficiently than simple CW methods involved illuminating the target simultaneously with more than one frequency.
 A revolution in NMR occurred when short radio-frequency pulses began to be used, with a frequency centered at the middle of the NMR spectrum.
 In simple terms, a short pulse of a given "carrier" frequency "contains" a range of frequencies centered about the carrier frequency, with the range of excitation (bandwidth) being inversely proportional to the pulse duration, i.e. the Fourier transform of a short pulse contains contributions from all the frequencies in the neighborhood of the principal frequency.
-The restricted range of the NMR frequencies made it relatively easy to use short (1 - 100 microsecond) radio frequency pulses to excite the entire NMR spectrum.
+The restricted range of the NMR frequencies for most light spin-1/2 nuclei made it relatively easy to use short (1 - 100 microsecond) radio frequency pulses to excite the entire NMR spectrum.

 Applying such a pulse to a set of nuclear spins simultaneously excites all the single-quantum NMR transitions.
 In terms of the net magnetization vector, this corresponds to tilting the magnetization vector away from its equilibrium position (aligned along the external magnetic field).
 The out-of-equilibrium magnetization vector then precesses about the external magnetic field vector at the NMR frequency of the spins.
 This oscillating magnetization vector induces a voltage in a nearby pickup coil, creating an electrical signal oscillating at the NMR frequency.
 This signal is known as the free induction decay (FID), and it contains the sum of the NMR responses from all the excited spins.
 In order to obtain the frequency-domain NMR spectrum (NMR absorption intensity vs. NMR frequency) this time-domain signal (intensity vs. time) must be Fourier transformed.
 Fortunately, the development of Fourier transform (FT) NMR coincided with the development of digital computers and the digital fast Fourier transform (FFT).
 Fourier methods can be applied to many types of spectroscopy.

 Richard R. Ernst was one of the pioneers of pulsed NMR and won a Nobel Prize in chemistry in 1991 for his work on Fourier Transform NMR and his development of multi-dimensional NMR spectroscopy.